For more information or to speak with a Financial Education Specialist, please contact us at FinancialEducationAB@academybank.com.

 Fixed Rate Mortgage

 The fixed rate option is best if you are planning to own your home for at least 7 years.
-For as long as you have your loan, the total amount of your principal plus interest will not increase.

 - Rate protection - your rate stays the same even if mortgage rates go up